-As the corresponding agent of the Lodge, he receives and reads all communications which have been addressed to the Lodge, and replies to them. under the directions of the Lodge or the Master. whenever any action has been taken upon them.
+As the corresponding agent of the Lodge, he receives and reads all communications which have been addressed to the Lodge, and replies to them, under the directions of the Lodge or the Master, whenever any action has been taken upon them.
 He also issues all summonses for special or stated communications.
 This duty, particularly in reference to the stated communications, is sometimes improperly neglected.
 Every Mason is entitled to a summons, either verbal or written, to every meeting of his Lodge.
 The Secretary is also the proper officer to make out the returns to the Grand Lodge, and to communicate to it, through the Grand Secretary, notices of rejections, suspensions and expulsions.
 He is, in fact, the organ of communication between his Lodge and the Grand Lodge, as well as all other Masonic bodies.
 He affixes his signature and the seal of the Lodge to all demits, diplomas, and other documents which the Lodge may direct.
-For this purpose he is the keeper of the seal of the Lodge, and is also the proper custodian of its archives.\ entry of the sums and the occasions on which they were paid, he transfers the money forthwith to the Treasurer, and takes his receipt.
+For this purpose he is the keeper of the seal of the Lodge, and is also the proper custodian of its archives.\

+As the collecting agent of the Lodge, he keeps the accounts between itself and its $\cdot$ members, receives all dues for quarterage, and all fees for initiation, passing and raising; and after making an entry of the sums and the occasions on which they were paid, he transfers the money forthwith to the Treasurer, and takes his receipt.
 In this way each of these officers is a check upon the other, and a comparison of their books will enable the Lodge at any time to detect the errors of either.

-As the collecting agent of the Lodge, he keeps the accounts between itself and its members, receives all dues for quarterage, and all fees for initiation, passing and raising; and after making an

-\ He combines the duties of Secretary with those of Archivist and Keeper of the Seals, to be found in the French and many German Lodges.
+\ He combines the duties of Secretary with those of Archivist and Kuepes of the Scals, to be found in the French and many German Lodges.